Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/HDRP-Sample-Content.md

 ![Material Samples](Images/MaterialSamples.png)

 This Sample includes various examples of Materials.
-It includes Materials that use the [Lit Shader](Lit-Shader.md), [Fabric Master Node](Master-Node-Fabric.md), [Hair Master Node](Master-Node-Hair.md), and [Decal Master Node](Master-Node-Decal.md).
+It includes Materials that use the [Lit Shader](Lit-Shader.md), [Fabric Master Node](Master-Node-Fabric.md), [Hair Master Node](Master-Node-Hair.md), [Eye Shader](eye-shader.md) and [Decal Master Node](Master-Node-Decal.md).
 The included Materials use effects such as subsurface scattering, displacement, and anisotropy.
 The **MaterialSamples** Scene requires Text Mesh Pro to display the text explanations.

-The Fabric and Hair Master Nodes usually require various work from artists inside the Shader Graph and the Samples are a good head start.
+The Fabric, Hair and Eye Master Nodes usually require various work from artists inside the Shader Graph and the Samples are a good head start.

+In the **Eye** Scene, the eye examples use a carefully designed mesh with a particular UV setup.
+If you want to produce eyes of similar quality, open the eye mesh in 3D modelling software to see how the mesh is contructed and the UVs are setup.